- 365-night sleep trial, 15-year warranty, and free bedding bundle with purchase

 The best short queen RV mattress in Canada is the Douglas Original.
 It’s comfy, supportive, and priced at just $799.

-This is the same mattress that earned over 16,300+ verified five-star reviews.
+It comes with a 365-night sleep trial, a 15-year warranty, and a free bedding bundle to make set up a breeze.
+This is the same mattress that earned over 22,000+ verified five-star reviews.
 The only difference is that it’s built to fit RV bed frames.

 These third-party engineers apply a consistent testing process to every mattress using a detailed framework.
 Every mattress is tested the same way, whether it’s foam or hybrid.
 Because these types perform differently, we rate them on separate scales to ensure the scores are fair and meaningful.